Accretionz/ECS179_Project/ProjectDocument.md

 ## Producer - Jacky Liu

-- Organized a team of skilled programmers in an attempt to create a fun and playable game.
-  - Roles were assigned based on preferences for the most part.
+Organized a team of skilled programmers in an attempt to create a fun and playable game.
+Roles were assigned based on preferences for the most part.
+Game concept was discussed and ideas collected from everyone before coming to a consensus of the game we wanted to create.
+With a 5 week deadline to create a game, we needed an organized timeline and weekly check-ins to keep track of the progress and meet the deadline.
+- Week 1:
+  - Two meetings where the first was an introduction with the team and discussion of game concept.
+Second meeting was for writing up the [inital plan](https://docs.google.com/document/d/1lrni1k-Eq6woD4tsD7fNe8eLkTi1OK9iI9SIc25sxOk/edit) and planning for the other weeks task.
+- Week 2:
+  - Basic organization of the game with player object and movement created to allow other team members to utilize it for implementation of their own tasks.
+  - Tested implementation of the ADSR movement feature but didn't feel right for the game.
+- Week 3:
+  - Meeting to discuss current progress and whether we're on track for the deadline.
+Determining which features to focus on.
+- Week 4:
+  - Implementation of a timer system and UI for the timer.
+  - Used timer to increase difficulty of enemies and provide passive regen for player.
+- Week 5:
+  - Two meetings where the team got together to put together an almost finised version of the game and fix any merging problems.
+  - Discuss any balancing issues that needed to be implemented for the game to feel better when playing

 - Setting up a discord server where communication between the team can be easy and effective.
   - Having different channels that correspond to different components of the project like an assests channel.
 - Setting up the github page as an effective way for the team to push and pull changes done by other team memebers.